YuraCodedCircuit/Bookmark-Manager-Pro/TERMS_OF_USE.md

 ### Your use of our Services

-Your use of the Bookmark Manager Pro extension is governed by the terms of the MIT License.
+Your use of the Bookmark Manager Pro extension is governed by the terms of the GNU General Public License v3.0.
 Please refer to the [LICENSE](/LICENSE.md) file for the specific permissions and limitations granted under this license.

 ## PROHIBITED ACTIVITIES